JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref8]: Heiser, Jr., “The Domesticated Sunflower in Mexico?,” 449.

-[^ref9]: Charles B. Heiser, Jr., “The Origin and Development of the Cultivated Sunflower,” _The American Biology Teacher_ 17, no. 5 (May 1955): 161-67, [https://www.jstor.org/stable/4438706](https://www.jstor.org/stable/4438706); Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” _Vegetation History and Archaeobotany_ 23 (2014): 57-74.
+[^ref9]: Charles B. Heiser, Jr., “The Origin and Development of the Cultivated Sunflower,” _The American Biology Teacher_ 17, no. 5 (May 1955): 161-67, [https://www.jstor.org/stable/4438706](https://www.jstor.org/stable/4438706); Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” 57-74.

 [^ref10]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.